The NJ Renaissance Faire has a new location this year

 ⚔ Enjoy music, comedy, sword fighting, knights, princesses, and more

 SOUTHAMPTON — Attention lords and ladies!
 The New Jersey Renaissance Faire is moving to a new location this year!

-The festival will be held Saturdays/Sundays, May 20-21, 27-28, and June 3-4 with a Celtic Fest to follow on June 10-11 at the Allen Airstrip, 231 Landing Street in Southampton.
-This is 20 minutes south of Liberty Lake, the previous faire site.
+The festival will be held Saturdays/Sundays, May 20-21, 27-28, and June 3-4 with a Celtic Fest to follow on June 10-11 at The Burlington County Fairgrounds, 1990 Jacksonville Jobstown Road, Columbus.
+This is only five minutes south of Liberty Lake, the previous fair site.

 Schools and homeschoolers are also invited out for a special day on Friday, June 2.

 For 13 seasons, the NJ Renaissance Faire has grown from a “start-up faire” to being sold out in 2022.
 Therefore, the decision was made to move the faire down the road to a new location, for it to continue to grow and flourish.

 The new “Shire” is being built on the grounds of Allen Airstrip, just off Routes 206 and 38, on the border of Lumberton and Vincentown.

 Performance stages are being built including a 32x32 foot human chess board and joust field.

 “I’ve been traveling the country for the past 25 years, performing and visiting similar size faires that assemble in a matter of weeks,” said TJ Miller, NJ Ren Faire general manager.

 He said he booked fan favorites like Jacques ze Whipper, currently at 2.6 million Tik Tok followers, as well as the all-female singing troupe, “Chaste Treasure” who formed at the NJ Faire over a decade ago, and the infamous musical comedy legends, “Righteous Blackguards.”